-This guide explains how to write the set of scripts that are required to turn an application into a highly available service in conjunction with IRIS FailSafe 2.1.1 software.
-It also tells you how to create a new resource type and provides instructions for migrating script information from IRIS FailSafe Release 1.2 to Release 2.x.
+This guide explains how to write your own plug-in, the set of scripts that are required to turn an application into a highly available service in conjunction with IRIS FailSafe 2.1.3 software.
+It also tells you how to create a new resource type and provides instructions for migrating script information from IRIS FailSafe release 1.2 to release 2.x.